SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 ### Formal definition of feature importance

-There are two main approaches to feature attribution:
+There are three main approaches to feature importance attribution:
 1. Shapley values
 1. Prime Implicants
 1. Maximal Mutual Information
+While Shapley values directly give a score to each feature, prime implicants and maximum mutual information select a subset of the features as **the important features**.
+However, since most search methods for these subsets work over convex relaxations of set membership, the unthresholded scores can serve as an importance value.

 **Shapley Values** are a value attribution method from cooperative game theory.
 It is the unique are the unique method that satisfies the following desirable properties: linearity, symmetry, null player and efficiency {% cite shapley1997value --file formal_interpretability %}.
 The idea is that a set of players achieve a common value.
 This value is to be fairly distributed to the players according to their importance.
 For this one considers every possible subset of players, called a coalition and the value this coalition would achieve.